nautobot/nautobot/docs/configuration/authentication/sso.md

     * *Login redirect URIs*: should be the Base URI plus `/complete/okta-openidconnect/` such as `https://nautobot.example.com/complete/okta-openidconnect/`
     * *Logout redirect URIs*: should be the Base URI plus `/disconnect/okta-openidconnect/` such as `https://nautobot.example.com/disconnect/okta-openidconnect/`

-3. Once the application is configured in Okta, edit `configuration.py` as follows:
+3. Once the application is configured in Okta, edit your `nautobot_config.py` as follows:

 ```python
 SOCIAL_AUTH_ENABLED = True